storyprotocol/registered-modules/README.md

 2. **Fork this Repository**: Fork this `registered-modules` repository to your own GitHub account.

 3. **Update the Module List**: Add your module's details to the appropriate JSON file according to module types in the repository.
-Make sure to deploy your hook on both aeneid and mainnet.
+Make sure to **deploy & verify on block explorer** your hook on both aeneid and mainnet.
 Ensure that you adhere to the following JSON structure:

    ```json
    {